davew-msft/davew-msft.github.io/README.md

-## Thinking like a data scientist 12/10 1-4
+## Thinking like a Data Scientist

+December 10 1-4pm EST

 Does data science terminology seem overly confusing?
 Would you like to learn more about data science but are scared of the math?
 You don't need to hire "data scientists" to think like a data scientist.
 Fact is, you’re probably doing “data science” today.
 You don’t need to know a lot of python to be an effective data scientist.
 We’ll cover important terminology and use cases and then dive-in by exploring data with tools you are already using.
 Even if you employ data scientists today this session will help you understand how to work better with data.